 So, what is a perfect custom project estimation, and is it even possible to conduct one?

-Based on the above, every project is unique, and you cannot evaluate the cost according to an average sample.
-So you should consider your individual business goals, requirements, tech specifics, and other essential factors.
+Based on the above, every project is unique, and you cannot calculate software development cost according to an average sample.
+So you should consider your business goals, requirements, tech specifics, and other essential factors.
 Thus, it’s a good idea to conduct a comprehensive investigation phase that will provide you with many crucial insights.

 However, even the most detailed research doesn’t guarantee error-free calculations.
 Many unpredictable factors may occur along the way, shift requirements, cause delays, and affect your project’s budget.